NFT-Lab/front-end-angular/README.md

 ## Test

 ### Unit tests
 Run `ng test` to execute all unit test, add the flag `--code-coverage` to create `coverage` folder and update.
-Tt the next push this will update Coveralls values through the github action.
+At the next push this will update Coveralls values through the github action.

 ### E2E tests
 Functionality tests are made with [taiko](https://taiko.dev/).
 To execute them, install taiko with `npm install -g taiko`, located on the e2e folder and run the command `taiko <script name>.js`.